nicolenlama/HuggingFace_API/README.md

 ## FILTERING YOUR SEARCH
 Use filters to narrow the scope of your search.
 You can specify the fields and the values that your query will be filtered on.
-The Article Search API uses Elasticsearch so the filter query (fq) uses standard Lucene syntax.
-Separate the filter field name and value with a colon and surround multiple values with parentheses.

-Filter Query Examples
+Filter Query Parameters
-Restrict your review with The New York Times as the source:

 * starRating
 * helpfulVotes